Honest (HNST)

 Dorria L. Ball, Chief People Officer

-Dorria L. Ball has served as the Chief People Officer of The Honest Company since January 2024, overseeing the People & Workplace function and fostering the company's purpose-driven culture.
-She possesses over 20 years of U.S. and global human resources experience within the consumer packaged goods industry.
-Before her role at Honest, Ball was the founder and president of Global Ballance Group, a firm specializing in leadership and organizational development for C-Suite executives.
-Her career also includes Vice President of Human Resources roles at Mondelez and Kraft Foods.
+Dorria L. Ball has served as the Chief People Officer of The Honest Company since January 2024.
+She is responsible for leading the People & Workplace function and fostering the company's purpose-driven culture.
+With over 20 years of U.S. and global human resources experience in the consumer packaged goods industry, Dorria is an experienced leader and executive coach.

 Steve Winchell, Chief Innovation Officer

-Steve Winchell has served as The Honest Company's Chief Innovation Officer since September 2024.
-He previously held the role of Executive Vice President, Operations and R&D at the company from June 2022.
-Before joining Honest, Winchell was the Executive Vice President of Product at The Parent Company, where he played a key role in the company's public listing in 2021.
+Steve Winchell has served as Chief Innovation Officer since September 2024.
+He previously served as Executive Vice President, Operations and R&D since June 2022, responsible for integrating the company's supply chain and R&D processes.
+Prior to Honest, Winchell was the Executive Vice President of Product at The Parent Company, where he played an integral role in taking the company public in 2021.

 AI Analysis | Feedback